norvig/paip-lisp/docs/chapter25.md

 It is certainly true that errors are found in existing implementations.
 But it is also true that most of the time, Common Lisp is merely doing something the user did not expect rather than something that is in error.

-For example, a common "bug report" is to complain about read - `from- string`.
+For example, a common "bug report" is to complain about `read-from-string`.
 A user might write:

 ```lisp